rjohnsen/threathunting-book/content/part-2/api-bulk-ingesting-logs.md

 python3 shipper.py logfile.ndjson
 ```

 This Python script is designed to efficiently ingest Ndjson based logs into OpenSearch.
 It starts by importing necessary libraries and reading and setting up user-specific settings such as the OpenSearch server hostname, username, and password.
-After initializing the OpenSearch client, the script retrieves the log file path from the command-line arguments and verifies its existence.
+After initialising the OpenSearch client, the script retrieves the log file path from the command-line arguments and verifies its existence.

 A key function within the script adjusts the timestamps of log entries to ensure they are recent, setting them to either today or yesterday.
 The script processes the log entries in batches, adjusting their timestamps and preparing them for bulk indexing.
 It periodically reports progress to keep the user informed.

 The script uses OpenSearch's bulk helper to efficiently index the processed log entries into OpenSearch.
 This process ensures that the log data is up-to-date and ready for analysis and querying in OpenSearch.

 But where does the ingested log end up?
 The script will ask you the name of the index you want to store the log into.
 This means, for each log you ingest, you must enter a name.
 This can be a bit tedious, but on the bright side, you have much power into steering where things goes.

 ## Making the index aliases